ombori/react-native-code-test/README.md

-# Ombori React Native Code Test
+# Ombori React Code Test

 Hi there, we're really excited that you've made it this far in our interview process and look forward to getting to know you better.